-What’s the perfect way to warm up on a chilly, snowy day?
+What’s the perfect way to warm up on a chilly day?
 Hot cocoa, of course!
 Share this sweet treat with family and friends, and learn some awesome STEAM (science, technology, engineering, art and mathematics) concepts by making delicious, meltable hot cocoa bombs yourself.
 Get ready to dive into hands-on learning and get a little messy as you help your child practice measurement, patience, creativity and even color theory without leaving your kitchen.

 Making Tasty Treats

 First, gather the supplies you will need to get started.
 We recommend:

 - Microwave safe bowls to hold the melted chocolate

 - Colored melting chocolates (or white chocolate with food coloring)

 - Crushed holiday candies

 - Piping bags (or plastic sandwich bags)

 Once you have all your supplies organized, it’s time to design, build and decorate!
 The Food Network explains how you can make hot cocoa bombs – even if you don’t have a silicone mold!
 While you can fill and decorate them differently to match your tastes, the basic instructions are the same for a variety of hot cocoa bombs.